Gpzim98/django-heroku/README.md

 You should install heroku CLI tools in your computer previously ( See http://bit.ly/2jCgJYW )
 * heroku apps:create app-name (you can create by heroku it's self if you wanted.)
 You can also login in heroku by: heroku login
-Remember to grab the address of the app in this point
+Remember to grab the address of the app at this point

 ## Setting the allowed hosts
 * include your address at the ALLOWED_HOSTS directives in settings.py - Just the domain, make sure that you will take the protocol and slashes from the string